mottensmann/mhc_cluster/README.md

 The subfolder `lib` contains required functions and may contain hidden marko models created from multiple sequence alignment of published mhc alleles using **HMMER3**.

 *This repository was forked from https://github.com/nextgenusfs/mhc_cluster.git` and subsequently modified.
 See details there.*

 **Dependent software and installation**
+The installation of some of these may cause some trouble and requires different attempts depending on system and the rights of the user (*root* etc...)

 * USEARCH8 (http://www.drive5.com/usearch)
 * VSEARCH (https://github.com/torognes/vsearch)